 3. Make every effort to destress:

 engage in sports, play games, walk in nature, listen to music, meditate, read, do exercise (my personal favourite is Tai Chi and also yoga as both have mindfulness component), do art, appreciate beauty, do gardening, have a go at self-help hand reflexology.
-Here is a video to help with stress and anxiety, or another one on how to support your immune system.

-RELAXATION will significantly enhance the function of your immune system and reduce the severity of COVID-19 symptoms.
+RELAXATION, a healthy weight and lifestyle will significantly enhance the function of your immune system and reduce the severity of COVID-19 symptoms.